ncatlab/nlab-content/pages/19447.md

 {:toc}

 ## Idea
 The notion of a **regular semicategory** generalizes the notion of a _regular algebra_ from ring theory to (semi-)category theory.
-Just like regular algebras are (in general) non-unital algebras that nevertheless "behave" in many respects like unital ones, regular semicategories are semicategories on the verge of turning into categories.
+Just like regular algebras are (in general) non-unital algebras that nevertheless "behave" in many respects like unital ones, regular semicategories are semicategories on the verge of being categories.

+>Note that regular semicategories that are categories **are not** (necessarily) [[regular category|regular categories]] in the usual sense.
+In this case there is a **clash of terminology** between category theory and algebra.

 ## Preliminaries